Universal Credit is a new benefit for people of working age which is being introduced in stages across the country.

 Income Support is a means-tested benefit paid to certain groups of people who do not have enough money to live on.

 Income Support is a non-contributory benefit.
 This means that it does not depend on national insurance contributions you have paid.
-If you get Income Support you will also be entitled to Housing Benefit, and other help, for example, with your Council Tax, health costs and free school meals.
-If you have a mortgage, you can get some help towards your interest payments (usually after 13 weeks).
+If you get Income Support you will also be entitled to Housing Benefit, and other help, for example, with your council tax, health costs and free school meals.
+If you have a mortgage, you can get some help towards your interest payments (after a 39 week waiting period).

 If you are over pension age, you will not be able to claim Income Support but can claim Pension Credit instead .